yzhai64/fh-agents-course/units/en/unit2/smolagents/tools.md

 # Tools

-A tool is essentially a function that an LLM can use within an agentic system.
-To interact with it, the LLM requires an API with the following components:
+As we learnt in unit 1, agents use tools to perform actions.
+In `smolagents` tools are treated as functions that an LLM can use within an agentic system.
+To interact with a tool, the LLM requires an **interface description** with the following components:

 - **Name**
 - **Tool description**